 - there are more hiking and biking options

-What I love the most about Canmore is that mountain peaks constantly surround you.
+What I love the most are the never-ending things to do in Canmore, and the fact that mountain peaks constantly surround you is an absolute cherry on top.
 The views are staggering wherever you go.
+Visiting Canmore is one of our favourite day trips from Calgary.

 There are different ways to enjoy the outdoors in Canmore, whether you like active sports or slow leisure activities.
-Our travel guide includes mostly free things to do in Canmore; luckily, nature is free for everyone!
+Our travel guide includes mostly free things to do in Canmore; luckily, nature is free.

 Essential info for visiting Canmore

-A regular public bus operates between Banff and Canmore (parking in Banff in summer is not easy).
-Even if youβd like to visit Banff, staying in Canmore might be a more budget-friendly option.
+- Bus from Banff to Canmore – a regular public bus operates between Banff and Canmore.
+Even if youβd like to visit Banff, staying in Canmore might be a more budget-friendly

 Visitor Centre